Muscat rebellion

-On 11 January, British forces launched a large-scale counterattack, and the 750 British troops succeeded at driving back around 3,000 rebels troops, causing 350 casualties with the rebel chief Isa bin Salih being wounded and his brother killed.
+On 11 January, the British Indian Army launched a large-scale counterattack, and the 750 troops succeeded at driving back around 3,000 rebels troops, causing 350 casualties with the rebel chief Isa bin Salih being wounded and his brother killed.
 By April 1915, German agents had arrived in the Ibāḍī imamate.
 The general perception of the rebels at that time was that Germans had more or less emerged victorious in the war in Europe, that Wilhelm II and his followers had converted to Islam, and that it was prudent to continue fighting the British and the sultan until they would be driven out of Arabia.
 Thus, they rejected all attempts by Britain to broker a peace settlement, which the British government desired due to a need for British troops elsewhere.
 In July the forts of Rushtaq and Hazam surrendered to the Rebels.
 However, the Sultan also recaptured some settlements in late July, such as the port of Daghmar and headquarters of Hayl al-Gha.

 In June 1916, the Imam's forces attacked Bahi and al-Rustaq.
 While the former assault succeeded, the latter assault failed and the rebels opted to besiege it instead. al-Rushtaq finally fell in August 1917.
 Stalemate ensued for the following years.
 The final battle took place in April 1920 in al-Hazm, where a rebel assault was once again repelled.
 The rebels sued for peace in September 1920, ending the war.